Wittenberg University Anti-Hazing Policy (PDF)

 *Staff members from Student Development and Student Involvement are trained in hazing prevention measures.
 Contact either office to request to speak with someone who may schedule a presentation for a group/organization meeting on the topic of hazing prevention.

 - Talk One2One 800-756-3124

-- StopHazing.org: A comprehensive site for current literature and media available to students, as well as updates on state laws that are applicable for individuals and groups.
+- o A comprehensive site for current literature and media available to students, as well as updates on state laws that are applicable for individuals and groups.

-- Piazza Center: The Piazza Center for Fraternity and Sorority Research and Reform.
-The center develops and manages a national scorecard on fraternities and sororities, facilitate national conversations on hazing prevention while also collecting, researching and distributing best practices for hazing prevention.
+- The Piazza Center for Fraternity and Sorority Research and Reform.
+The center develops and manages a national scorecard on fraternities and sororities, facilitates national conversations on hazing prevention while also collecting, researching, and distributing best practices for hazing prevention.

 This policy is maintained and administered by the Office of the Vice President for Student Development and Dean of Students.
 The Policy will be reviewed each year by the Anti-Hazing Task Force and updated as needed.
 The annual policy review will include an evaluation of any changes in legal requirements, existing University resources, and the cases reported and resolved during the preceding year.